StevenJohnss/Storefront-App/README.md

 #### Building
 1. Run `db-migrate up` to set up the regular database tables.
-2. Run `yarn watch` to build the server.
+2. Run `npm run watch` to build the server.
-3. Run `yarn start` to run the server.
+3. Run `npm run start` to run the server.

 #### Using
 The database will run on port 5000.
 You can access the server on localhost on